Best Walkie Talkie – How to Buy 2-Way Radios (Explained)

 To curb this issue, most manufacturers opt to use a sizable antenna and a higher power output to maximize on a signal range.
 This is more work, and it makes the UHF compatible radios a little bit pricier.

 All in all, considering UHF signals’ ability to penetrate through the soil, earth, concrete and to go around steel, these radios are your best bet if you want a device that you can use comfortably both indoors and outdoors.

 VHF (Very High Frequencies)

-VHF signals offer the best performance when the 2 radios are in a clear line of sight.
+VHF signals offer the best performance when the two radios are in a clear line of sight.
 As I explain in another article on the best VHF radios for marine, these frequencies cover more distance across open areas such as the sky, massive water bodies, golf courses, and open fields with fewer obstacles.

 Another definite advantage of VHF is that it does not use a lot of power for transmission.
 Even these frequencies go through foliage and trees easily compared to UHF waves.

 So, which frequencies should you consider?
-Well, if you plan to use the radio mainly in open outdoors, a VHF walkie-talkie might make a more reasonable choice.
+Well, if you plan to use the radio mainly in the open outdoors, a VHF walkie-talkie might make a more reasonable choice.

 On the other hand, if the radio will be used both indoors and outdoors, then a UHF model might be the most reliable choice considering its ability to penetrate walls.

 Channels in walkie-talkies and other types of radios are what phone numbers are to cell phones.
 The only difference is that no radio has a dedicated channel to it.
 Rather, the user selects a clear frequency from the available list and uses it to communicate with other radio users.